catman325/Circuit-python-/README.md

 ### Reflection

-# Circiut python distance sensor
+# Circuit python distance sensor

 ### Description
 * when your hand is 27.5cm away from the ultorsoundic sencor then the light is teal